What Is A Summary Dissolution In California?

 Can You Stop A Divorce After Filing In California?

-When considering whether to file for divorce in California, it’s important to know that there is a process in place if you want to try and stop the divorce.
+When considering whether to file for divorce in California, it’s important to know that there is a process in place if you want to try to stop the divorce.
 The grounds for a “petition to modify or dissolution of marriage” must be met before the court will consider a petition.
-Generally, the petitioner must show that there has been an substantial change in circumstance since the signing of the plea agreement, or that there has been irreparable breakdown in the marriage.
+Generally, the petitioner must show that there has been a substantial change in circumstance since the signing of the plea agreement or that there has been an irreparable breakdown in the marriage.

 If you are considering filing for divorce in California, there is a good chance that you may be asking yourself whether or not you can stop it.
 The answer to this question largely depends on the specific facts of your case and the law applicable to it.

 Generally, a divorce can only be terminated by agreement of the parties or by court order.
 In most cases, the parties must have attempted to resolve their marital problems unsuccessfully before filing for divorce.
-If one of the spouses materially breached the terms of their divorce settlement or abandoned the marriage, that spouse may be able to get a court to force the other party to dissolve their relationship.
+Suppose one of the spouses materially breached the terms of their divorce settlement or abandoned the marriage.
+In that case, that spouse may be able to get a court to force the other party to dissolve their relationship.
 However, it is important to remember that courts are reluctant to dissolve marriages that were started in Good Faith.

 How Long Does Dissolution Of Marriage Take In California?

-In California, dissolution of marriage can happen as quickly as 30 days and as slowly as 10 years.
-Factors that go into how long the process will take include the number of party involved in the divorce, whether there are children involved, and the complexity of the case.
+In California, the dissolution of marriage can happen as quickly as 30 days and as slowly as 10 years.
+Factors that determine how long the process will take include the number of parties involved in the divorce, whether there are children involved, and the complexity of the case.

 The dissolution of marriage in California is typically a very quick process.
-Generally, the court will issue a formal decree of divorce after a less than 10 day hearing.
-There are, of course, exceptions to this rule, but on average courts in California move quickly to dissolve marriages.
+Generally, the court will issue a formal decree of divorce after a hearing that lasts less than 10 days.
+Of course, there are exceptions to this rule, but on average, courts in California move quickly to dissolve marriages.